 - Manufacturing Sales and Use Tax Exemption

-Colorado encourages manufacturers to locate their manufacturing operations in Colorado recognizing their importance in Colorado's economy.
+Colorado encourages manufacturers to locate their manufacturing operations in Colorado, recognizing their importance to the state's economy.
 Colorado provides an exemption from state sales and use tax on purchases of manufacturing machinery, machine tools and parts.

 - Sales Tax Exemption on Components for Productin of Energy from Renewable Energy Sources

-The Advanced Industry Investment Tax Credit is to help more Colorado advanced industry companies receive more capital from Colorado investors.
+The Advanced Industry Investment Tax Credit helps Colorado advanced industry companies receive capital from Colorado investors.

 - Aviation Development Zone Tax Credit

 A business, or any portion of a business that is involved in the maintenance and repair, completion or modification of aircraft located within the boundaries of an airport designated as an Aviation Development Zone, may qualify for a state income tax credit of $1,200 per new full-time employee.